 We screened the video recordings with VLC software (www.videolan.org), to locate and cut out video fragments with foraging visits of focal birds.
-Events of two or more individuals (Long-billed Hermits or a different species) visiting the feeders at the same time were uncommon and were excluded from analysis as interactions disrupted their regular foraging behaviour.
+Events of two or more individuals (Long-billed Hermits or a different species) visiting the feeders at the same time were uncommon and were excluded from analysis as interactions disrupted their regular foraging behavior.
 A foraging visit was considered whenever a bird inserted the bill into a feeder at least once.
-For each bird’s visit we established key time-points (white and black circles on Fig. 1), with 0.1 seconds precision, using Cowlog software [38].
-Based on these time-points we calculated the duration of latency to forage, defined as the interval between appearance in the feeder area (when started to hover in front of the feeder in a distance of ca 0.5 m) and the onset of foraging (time from a to b on Fig. 1); duration of feeding interval/s (time from b to c on Fig. 1; on average 4.9 events, with a range of 1-26); duration of feeding break/s (time from c to d on Fig. 1); duration of total foraging (time from b to e, Fig. 1) and duration of total foraging visit (time from a to e on Fig. 1).
+For each bird’s visit we established key time-points (black circles on Fig. 1), with 0.1 seconds precision, using Cowlog software [38].
+Based on these time-points we calculated the duration of latency to forage, defined as the interval between appearance in the feeder area (when started to hover in front of the feeder in a distance of around 0.5 m) and the onset of foraging (time from a to b on Fig. 1); the duration of feeding interval/s (time from b to c on Fig. 1; on average 4.9 events, with a range of 1-26); duration of feeding break/s (time from c to d on Fig. 1); the duration of total foraging (time from b to g, Fig. 1) and the duration of total foraging visit (time from a to g on Fig. 1).
 For each visit we also noted which and how many times each of the three feeders were used by the focal bird.

 To quantify bird movements around the feeders, we took advantage of the line-arrangement of the feeders that greatly restricted birds activity into two axis.
 That simplified further analyses, as operating in two-dimensional space we could establish Cartesian coordinates of a bird position for each video frame using the software Tracker version 5.1.5 (physlets.org/tracker).
 Based on those coordinates we calculated distances between each two bird’s positions using Pythagorean theorem.